EXPLAINER: Why India has repeated air pollution problems

 It remains unclear how much of an impact a proposed “ pollution lockdown ” will have on New Delhi’s air pollution, she said.

-While the New Delhi government has shown its willingness to impose an emergency weekend lockdown — similar to the one implemented during the pandemic — it doesn’t have the power to shut down traffic and industry regionally.
+While the New Delhi government has already closed city schools and shown willingness to impose a broader emergency weekend lockdown — similar to the one implemented during the pandemic — it doesn’t have the power to shut down traffic and industry regionally.

 “This lockdown would be in New Delhi, but a significant portion of Delhi’s air pollution doesn’t come from the city itself — it’s a regional air shed,” said Seligsohn.